 You can show yourself as the embodiment of love by seeing yourself as the other person.

 If that sounds like a big deal, that’s because it is.
 You are love, and so is everyone else.

 The missing ingredient is positive action.
 The action of showing yourself as love.
 The action of proving that you are love, and so is everyone else.

 You could see life as being a mathematical equation.
 It’s a straightforward equation.
 This equation can be stated in multiple ways:

 Everyone = Love

 The challenge of life is to prove the equation as being true.
 I never said that it’s easy.
-In fact, this could be the most difficult thing that you ever do.
+This could be the most difficult thing you ever do.